Book Release News & Updates

-Get book updates in your inbox→
+Get book updates in your inbox

 Gopen’s Reader Expectation Approach to the English Language: A New Tweetment

-Robert Henryson’s Moral Fables of Aesop
+Robert Henryson’s Moral Fables of Aesop (1986)

-George Gopen has created a prose translation of the wonderful Moral Fables of Aesop, originally written in Middle Scots by legally trained English teacher Robert Henryson circa 1500.
+George has created a prose translation of the wonderful Moral Fables of Aesop, originally written in Middle Scots by legally trained English teacher Robert Henryson circa 1500.

 Book Reviews